-Tomorrow is the big day.
-You ready?
-I am, and the think-tanks over at FBG (okay just Erin and me) have decoded Christmas carols for you.
+The think-tank over at FBG (okay, just Erin and me) has decoded Christmas carols for you.
 For years we’ve thought that Christmas carols were about, well, Christmas.
 But turns out many of them have secret fitness messages.
 Check it:

 Frosty the Snowman—This one isn’t hard to crack: “Thumpety thump thump, thumpety thump thump.
 Look at Frosty go.”
 Do as Frosty—go!
 Or thump.
 You know, both burn cals.